Monica-Ashok/ML-Evolution-Lab/01_Projects/Pnuemonia Classification/README.md

 ### 4. Final Model ✅
 - **MobileNetV2** was selected due to superior overall performance, especially **Recall** (minimizing false negatives is crucial in medical diagnosis).
 - Loaded the **best saved weights** for MobileNetV2 and validated performance on the **hold-out test set**.
 - Saved the finalized model in **`.keras` format**, ensuring architecture, weights, and optimizer state preservation.
-- Provided code and notes on saving with `.pkl`, explaining why it’s **not recommended** for deep learning models.

 ---